 If you’re like most retailers, the past few weeks have been an intensive sales period.
 You’ve had to fight for every sale, using bundled offers, large discounts, and other tried and true sales techniques.
 But with the end of the holiday season clearly in sight, it’s time to start thinking about sales success throughout the entire year ahead.

 If someone suggested to you that one of the most effective ways to increase profits is through price, it would be easy to dismiss that idea.
-After all, if you increased your prices by 3% across all your product lines, your customers would simply take their business elsewhere.
+After all, if you increase your prices by 3% across all your product lines, your customers would simply take their business elsewhere.
 Your price increase wouldn’t improve profit numbers; on the contrary, it could hurt sales and reduce overall profits.

 However, if you established a dynamic pricing program, like those adopted by our customers, you could expect to experience an average 30% increase in sales and 7% increase in profits.
 Those are pretty big numbers.
 Sometimes those profits are increased through increased prices, while other times it comes through price drops.